Shortly after I posted the photos, the City of Robbinsdale moved those historic materials to their storage facility.

 Reborn in Graeser Park in Robbinsdale, MN

-We are grateful for the foresight of former Robbinsdale City Manager Marcia Glick to store the salvaged stone.
+We are grateful for the foresight of former Robbinsdale City Manager Marcia Glick to rescue the salvaged stone.
 In 2020-21, MnDOT’s Historic Roadside Property Program rebuilt 11 picnic tables and preserved Graeser Park’s beehive fireplace using those salvaged pieces.

-We are thrilled to see the historic 1930s stone is once again home in a Lilac Way park.
+We are thrilled to see that the historic 1930s stone is once again home in a Lilac Way park.

 Big thanks to Marcia Glick and Andrea Weber, PLA, Manager of MnDOT’s Historic Roadside Property Program.